HiPerCoRe/KTT/documentation/ktt_api.md

 Adds new parameter for specified kernel, parameter needs to have a unique name and list of valid values.
 During the tuning process, parameter definitions will be added to kernel source as `#define PARAMETER_NAME PARAMETER_VALUE`.

+* `void addParameter(const std::vector<size_t>& kernelIds, const std::string& name, const std::vector<size_t>& values)`:
+Adds new parameter for all specified kernels, parameter needs to have a unique name and list of valid values.
+During the tuning process, parameter definitions will be added to kernel source as `#define PARAMETER_NAME PARAMETER_VALUE`.

 Advanced kernel handling methods
 --------------------------------